liuhong-jia/scAnno/README.md

     ref.anno <- Idents(ref.obj) %>% as.character

 # Run scAnno to annotate cell types
-scAnno can generate two seurat object and three output matrices in a result list.More details of the results is described in the table below.
+scAnno can generate three output matrices in a result list.More details of the results is described in the table below.
 |**output**|**details**|
 |------|-------|
 |query|Seurat object, which need to be annotated.|